ReneTC/laser_video/README.md

 The room is actually lighten up with UV rays, but our eyes can't see that frequency so the room appear dark.
 But if we have a 3-level atom material that will absorb the UV light at state 3, then spontaneously emit to level 2 and then 1.
 In our example, The 5.00 eV photon got absorbed, then released a 3.00 eV blue photon and then a 2.00 eV red photon.
 3.00 eV and 2.00 eV is visible for our eyes, but 5.00 eV is not!

 let me quickly mention one last mechanism of the atom or molecule state: You can also have radiationless transitions, where the electron quantum jumps to another state without sending out an atom.
-Off course the energy has to go somewhere, when it doesn't go to a photon.
+Of course the energy has to go somewhere, when it doesn't go to a photon.
 It could go to kinetic energy, by collision between the atoms, an auger processes, where other electrons gets the energy, or by vibrational-rotational relaxation.
 We won't care about the actual processes, but it's beneficial for the population inversion if we use an atom that can go to from state 3 to 2 in a radiationless transition.

 We will also like the atom to have a few other features: